danielleon-dev/danielleon-dev/README.md

 - 🏢 I'm currently working at Coppel as Software Developer

-- 👨‍💻 All of my projects are available at [https://daniel-leondev.netlify.app/](https://daniel-leondev.netlify.app/)

 - 📫 How to reach me **danielmatus468@gmail.com**

 - ⚡ Fun fact **I think i'm the only person who doesn't like potatoes**